hyperknot/openfreemap/website/blocks/main.md

 ## What is OpenFreeMap?

-OpenFreeMap allows you to display custom maps on your website and apps.
+OpenFreeMap provides free map hosting so you can display custom maps on your website and apps.

 It's truly **free**: there are no limits on the number of map views or requests you can make, nor on how you use your map.
 There is no registration page, user database, API keys, or cookies.